 You can find an overview of the modules, which shows all the modules of each semester for the entire course of studies in order to provide you with an idea of what to expect.

 Pre-study internship required!
 Internship of 13 weeks duration.
-8 weeks must have been completed prior to the begin of studies.
-The applicant must submit a document stating that the internship or training will be completed prior to the begin of the semester issued by the company where the internship took place as part of the documents required for the study place allocation.
+8 weeks must have been completed prior to the beginning of studies.
+The applicant must submit a document stating that the internship or training will be completed prior to the beginning of the semester issued by the company where the internship took place as part of the documents required for the study place allocation.
 All professions in the field of metals processing (except for precision mechanic professions and similar occupations) technical drawers (completed training) are recognized.
 Further information can be found here.

 Students, whose course of study has deviated from the regular course of full-time studies – for whatever reason – can seek personal counseling from the Frankfurt University of Applied Sciences.